Trustii-team/Diagnodent/README.md

 # The Challenge Results

-## According to the organizer's rules, the challenge was limited to European Union citizens.
+#### Note : According to the organizer's rules, the challenge was limited to European Union citizens.
 * 84 participants from multiple countries around Europe
 * 1451 submissions during the 3 months of the challenge
 * Best F1 Macro score 0.848 on the private portion of the test set